karam105/Group_Chat_Project/README_Marc.md

 My contributions to the project so far are:

-beginning and working on the GUI for the application. fix typos
+working and designing the GUI for the application.
+Integrated the ChatClient.java fiel into the Client.java form to send messages to the server